-Some members have worked in a wide range of schools throughout Vermont and beyond while others bring expertise from restorative justice work in their community justice centers.
-Many have experience in both the community and school level restorative justice work.
+Some members have worked in a wide range of schools throughout Vermont and beyond while others bring expertise from restorative justice work to their community justice centers.
+Many have experience in both community and school-level restorative justice work.

-Therefore it is important each school does their own research before contacting a collaborative member.
-You can start that work by searching this directory and reading the full profiles.
-If you have any questions please contact firstname.lastname@example.org
+Therefore it is important each school does its own research before contacting a collaborative member.
+You can start that work by searching this directory and reading the profiles.